We built an MCP server so Claude can access your incidents

 Getting started

-The server is open source (MIT licensed) and available on GitHub: https://github.com/incident-io/incidentio-mcp-golang
+The legacy MCP server was open source (MIT licensed) and available on GitHub here, if you want to take a look:

 Try it (or don't)